abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 as saying, “Everything we need to know can be learned from nature, if we just watch and pay attention.”
 Whether it’s in the material, physical, or mental realm, we can watch the nature of everything.
-We can see it arise, have its own life, and then change and pass away.
+We can see it arise, have its own life, change, and then pass away.
 That’s the fundamental insight we need to have to truly understand saṃsāra and eventually realize complete liberation.